trenskow/TrAnimate/README.md

 ### Introduction

 TrAnimate uses a set of classes in order to acheive animations.
-Instead of the Core Animation and UIKit of doing animations - where you specify which properties you want to animate - TrAnimate uses task-based animations.
+Instead of the Core Animation and UIKit's way of doing animations - where you specify which properties you want to animate - TrAnimate uses task-oriented animations.
 Meaning if you want to fade in a `UIView` or `CALayer` you use the `TrFadeAnimation` class.

-The same way goes, if you want to move in a `UIView` from - as an example - outside the screen bounds.
-In this case you would want to use the `TrMoveAnimation` - which is capable of either moving a `UIView` both in and out.
+The same way goes, if you want a `UIView` to move in from - as an example - outside the screen bounds, you would want to use the `TrMoveAnimation` - which is capable of either moving a `UIView` both in and out.

 #### Animations and Transitions